 Choosing a Program

-Two programs are available from Loma Linda University: Certificate in Cardiac Sonography and Bachelor of Science in Diagnostic Medical Sonography.
+Currently, two programs are available from Loma Linda University: Certificate in Cardiac Sonography and Bachelor of Science in Diagnostic Medical Sonography.

 The cardiac track focuses on the heart.

 The Bachelor’s degree focuses on the abdominal organs, OB-GYN, small parts (breast, thyroid, etc.) and the vascular system.

 The Bachelor of Science in Diagnostic Medical Sonography is a 27-month program.
 Sonography is a diagnostic medical procedure that uses high frequency sound waves (ultrasound) to produce dynamic visual images of organs, tissues, or blood flow inside the body.
 This type of procedure is often referred to as a sonogram or ultrasound scan.
 Diagnostic Medical Sonography is used to examine many parts of the body, such as the abdomen, breasts, obstetrics & gynecology, prostate, and blood vessels.
 The program begins each Summer quarter in June, with 12-14 students.
 This program does not require a previous degree but has prerequisites and requirements.

 Cardiac sonographers, or echocardiographers, use non-invasive cardiovascular technology equipment to assist in the diagnosis and treatment of patients with heart and blood vessel conditions.
 The ideal candidate for this career has excellent communication skills in order to convey scientific information to doctors, as well as a good bedside manner for dealing with patients.